lchingen/env-setup/README.md

 # Alex's Environment Setup for Ubuntu 16.04
-> Be a true engineer; use Linux, use Vim and customize them to constantly improve your efficiency.
+> Be a true engineer; use Linux, use Vim.
+> Customize your tools to constantly improve efficiency.

 ## Basic Package Setup
 ```console